AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 ![frontend-build-history](https://user-images.githubusercontent.com/129978840/233690090-61ee8045-ddc8-43eb-a9a2-0626a2759d77.png)

-## AWS CodeStar
+### AWS CodeStar <a name="paragraph14"></a>

 AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
 AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
 With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.
 AWS CodeStar makes it easy for your whole team to work together securely, allowing you to easily manage access and add owners, contributors, and viewers to your projects.

-Each AWS CodeStar project comes with a project management dashboard, including an integrated issue tracking capability powered by Atlassian JIRA Software.
+There is no additional charge for using AWS CodeStar.
+You only pay for the AWS resources that you provision for developing and running your application (for example, Amazon EC2 instances).

-Below are the steps needed for creating a codestar:
+Below are the steps needed for creating a CodeStar:

 - Search for Codestar amongst AWS Services.
-Then, navigate to the screen and click on **Create pipeline**.
+Then, navigate to the screen and click on **Create project**.
 - **Step 1: Choose a project template**
   - From the dropdown, I chose **AWS EC2** under **AWS service**
   - Opted for **Application type** of **Python (Flask)**